 Trade receivables are recognised initially at fair value and subsequently adjusted for any provision for impairment.
 A provision for impairment of trade receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
-The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the effective interest rate.
+The amount of the provision is the difference between the asset's carrying amount and the estimated future cash flows.
 The amount of the provision is recognised in the Income Statement within administrative expenses.